corker/FluentProjections/README.md

     }
 ```

-This is an example of a statistics denormalizer.
+Finally this is an example of a statistics denormalizer.
 It counts a number of concerts created per month.
 ```
 public class MonthStatisticsDenormalizer : FluentEventDenormalizer<MonthStatistics>
 {